Healthcare Equality Index: Default Surrogate Selection Laws

 State law in the area of default surrogate decision-makers remains a patchwork that can make the implementation of policies that ensure equal treatment of LGBT patients and their families difficult.
 Nationally, LGBT individuals face a confusing default surrogate-selection landscape that can be classified loosely into a Three-Tiered System.

-- California, Colorado, Connecticut, District of Columbia, Hawaii, Iowa, Maine, Maryland, Massachusetts, New Hampshire, New Jersey, New Mexico, Oregon, Vermont, Washington
+- Alaska, Arizona, California, Colorado, Connecticut, Delaware, District of Columbia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Maine, Maryland, Massachusetts, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, Oklahoma, Oregon, Pennsylvannia, Rhode Island, Utah, Vermont, Virginia, West Virginia, Washington, Wisconsin, Wyoming.

 Tier 2 States use surrogate priority lists which include the “close friend” category of individuals as a possible selection for surrogate.